 - Air Quality involves consideration of the toxicity of the materials we build with, along with the ability of our homes to deal with air exchange and environmental toxins.

-Spiritual Sustainability addresses the considerations of how our home provides an atmosphere that cultivates peace and serenity, creative expression, and emotional security.
+Spirituality that addresses how our home provides an atmosphere that cultivates peace and serenity, creative expression, and emotional security.

-Social Sustainability addresses the consideration of how our home welcomes our family, neighbors, and friends, as well as how it provides optimum indoor and outdoor environments for healthy social engagement.
+Social consideration of how our home welcomes our family, neighbors, and friends, as well as how it provides optimum indoor and outdoor environments for healthy social engagement.

-Economic Sustainability addresses the consideration of how our home will affect our finances now and in the future.
+Economic consideration of how our home will affect our finances now and in the future.